supertypeai/articles/articles/streaming-data-processing-part-3.md

 In the next part of the `main` function, we define the two streaming queries by using the `writeStream` method.
 The first query responsible for writing the raw transactional data to the Cassandra table, while the second query is responsible for writing the aggregated data to the MySQL table.

 For the first query, we use the `write_to_cassandra` function as the processing logic within the `foreachBatch` method.
-The `outputMode` is set to "append", which means that only the new rows added to the Result Table since the last trigger will be outputted to the sink.
+The `outputMode` is set to "append", which means that only the newly generated rows since the last trigger will be written to the sink (Cassandra table).
 The `trigger` is set to a processing time interval of 10 seconds, which determines the frequency at which microbatches are processed.
+Note that the lowest limit for the trigger interval is 100 milliseconds, however we should consider the underlying infrastructure and capabilities of the system/ cluster as well.

 Simiarly, for the second query, we use the `write_to_mysql` function as the processing logic within the `foreachBatch` method.
 The `outputMode` is also set to "append".
 The `trigger` is set to a longer processing time interval of 60 seconds, because we want to accumulate more data before performing the aggregation.